ripjar/aws-security-lake/README.md

 **Potential use cases:**

-- Threat Investigations - Empower analysts to leverage automation to quickly expose the impact of malicious activity by building connections across local and remote data sources and derived knowledge store.
+- Threat Investigations - Empower analysts to leverage automation to quickly expose the impact of malicious activity by building connections across local and remote data sources and derived knowledge stores.
 - Threat Hunting - Proactively Explore and Discover early indications of threat actors preparing to compromise network or corporate security, sharing intelligence with colleagues and partners.
 - Incident Response - Respond to cyber and physical threats in real-time utilising a single view of risk and intelligence to understand potential impact.
 -	Knowledge Management - Annotate findings from investigations directly on top of fused data sources with full lineage back to underlying data.
 Analysts collate a functional knowledge layer to support smarter decisions and investigations.